takafumi-shiraogawa/Hornussen/docs/code.md

 # Usage

 Code structure of Fleche is described.
-This document is being updated.
+This document has been updated.

 <br/>

 ## Structure

-commandline.py
+- commandline.py
-settings.py
+- settings.py
-design.py
+- design.py

 <br/>